around the region.

 Asian Times, May 2008

-Whose who and whose paying in Ha Noi Zoo?
+Whose who and who's paying in Ha Noi Zoo?

 An investigation by the Viet Nam's Natural Resources and Environment